madeindra/madeindra.github.io/_posts/2026-04-05-hidden-ways-to-pay-less.md

 ## Bonus: Price Tracking Tools

 If have a long list of wishlist and you're not in a hurry, use a price tracker to monitor when an item hits its lowest point.

-[CamelCamelCamel](https://camelcamelcamel.com/) tracks Amazon prices over time and can send alerts when a product drops below a price you set.
-[Google Shopping](https://shopping.google.com/) and browser extensions like Keepa do similar things.
-Instead of guessing whether today's price is a good deal, you'll have the historical data to know for sure.
+Some tool can track prices over time.
+So, instead of guessing whether today's price is a good deal, you'll have the historical data to know for sure.
+They could also send alerts when the price drop below the value you set

 This tricks apply to anything: [SteamDB](https://steamdb.info/) for Steam games, [PS Deals](https://psdeals.net/) for Playstation games, [Google Flight](https://www.google.com/travel/flights) for flight tickets, and [idealo](https://www.idealo.de/) for a lot of products in Germany.

+Other that I haven't try but worth to mentions are [CamelCamelCamel](https://camelcamelcamel.com/) for products in Amazon, [Google Shopping](https://shopping.google.com/), and browser extensions like Keepa.

 ---